azurecitadel/azurecitadel/content/terraform/azapi/04-add_azapi_update_resource.md

 slug: azapi_resource
 draft: false
 author: [ "Richard Cheney" ]
-description: "Add an azapi_update_resource block into your Terraform config to configure properties that are not yet supported in the azurerm provider."
+description: "Coming soon.
+Add an azapi_update_resource block into your Terraform config to configure properties that are not yet supported in the azurerm provider."
 weight: 4
 menu:
   side: